wiser-girls/Wiser-Website-Redesign/src/_posts/2023-01-03-new-year-new-leadership.md

 ---
 WELCOME\!

-As 2023 begins, the WISER board and dtaff are excited to announce new changes of our own.
+As 2023 begins, the WISER board and staff are excited to announce new changes of our own.

 Join us as we welcome Michael Carson as our new executive director.